 Shower mists are really a great way to reap the benefits of aromatherapy in the shower without taking extra time out of your day.
 And it doesn’t require you to plug something in, light a candle, burn incense, or plan a visit to the spa, for that matter.

 Leave your overhead exhaust fan off for a full steam room effect.
 Then simply crank your shower up and give a few quick mists directly into the shower steam (it works great just above the shower door or curtain).
 Then step into the shower and take several slow, deep breaths to release unwanted stress.

-DIY Shower mists really are a perfect, easy method to enjoying aromatherapy in your regular routine!
+DIY Shower mists are a perfect, easy method to enjoy aromatherapy in your regular routine!

 Related To: DIY Blue Tansy Soap